 1. What are the other current theories of universe formation and why is the Big Bang the one that is widely accepted by many scientists today?

-RESPONSE: The current theories of universe formation were actually developed to explain the observed expansion of the universe.
+RESPONSE: The current theories of universe formation were developed to explain the observed expansion of the universe.
 The following is a summary of the theories that have been proposed.
 See also Cosmological Theories.

 The Steady-state Theory.
 The idea was first suggested in 1948 by three British scientists: Sir Hermann Bondi, Sir Thomas Gold, and Sir Fred Hoyle.
-According to this view the universe is always expanding, but at the same time new matter is also continuously being created to form new planets, stars and galaxies to keep the average density of matter in the universe constant.
+According to this view, the universe is always expanding, but at the same time, new matter is also continuously being created to form new planets, stars, and galaxies to keep the average density of matter in the universe constant.
 This idea assumes that the process of "continuous creation of matter" has been going on, without beginning, and will never end.
 Although once popular, this idea does not sit well with many scientists today because it could not adequately explain the existence of the "cosmic microwave background radiation (CMBR)" which was detected in 1964.

 The Big Bang Theory.
 It was the Belgian astronomer and Catholic priest, Georges Lemaître, who used Einstein's general relativity equations to lay the theoretical background for the Big Bang theory.
 Unlike the Steady-State Theory, the Big Bang theory assumes that the observed expansion of the universe had a beginning.
-According to this theory the universe started as a "singular point" – a super-dense, super-hot initial state, – which exploded and triggered the great cosmic expansion.
+According to this theory, the universe started as a "singular point" – a super-dense, super-hot initial state, – which exploded and triggered the great cosmic expansion.
 In the beginning, perhaps just one second after the Big Bang, all that existed was a large host of hot (10-Billion degree Kelvin) elementary sub-atomic particles (electrons, protons, neutrons, positrons, photons, neutrinos).
-These particles then continued to cool, eventually producing large numbers of helium, hydrogen, deuterium (an isotope of hydrogen).
+These particles then continued to cool, eventually producing large numbers of helium, hydrogen, and deuterium (an isotope of hydrogen).
 After 300 million years the first stars begin to form, then the galaxies.
 It took about 7 billion years to produce the chemical elements necessary for life.
 The first planets and solar systems were not formed until after 8.5 billion years.
 Altogether it took 13.8 billion years to produce the universe that we know today.
 The cosmic microwave background radiation, which was problematic for the Steady-State theory, is easily interpreted as an echo of the Big Bang explosion.